containers/buildah/docs/cni-examples/README.md

-When [buildah](https://github.com/containers/buildah)'s `buildah run` command is used, or when  `buildah build-using-dockerfile` needs to handle a `RUN` instruction, the processes which `buildah` starts are run in their own network namespace unless the `--network=host` option is used.
+When [buildah](https://github.com/containers/buildah)'s `buildah run` command is used, or when  `buildah build` needs to handle a `RUN` instruction, the processes which `buildah` starts are run in their own network namespace unless the `--network=host` option is used.